-Committees: Executive, Land Conservation, Finance, Board Recruitment & Development (Chair)
+Committees: Executive, Land Conservation, Finance, Events/Fundraising/Marketing, Board Recruitment & Development

 David was born and raised in Hawaii, but took a break from the beach to enjoy the mountains while attending CU-Boulder.
 It was there he met his wife Hannelore, a native Coloradoan and fellow CU Buff.
 After living in Honolulu, Minneapolis, and San Francisco, the Dotys settled in Greenwood Village, CO, to raise their three children, who learned to ski at Winter Park, where Hannelore learned to ski in her youth.
 David’s Master’s in Marketing from the University of Minnesota led him to consumer product marketing and then to the restaurant industry, where he worked with Smashburger and is now with Black Bear Diner.
 The Dotys’ home in Fraser is the center of their family life; David has a life-long love of the outdoors, enjoying activities like open ocean canoeing, snowshoeing, hunting, camping, skiing, and hiking.
 David hopes to bring his branding and marketing experience to assist in educating Grand County on CHLT’s important work.
 “To protect what we are so fortunate to have, while at the same time providing unique methods to achieve this, has always interested me,” says David.